V1LL0/DICOMPROJECT_BD/Final_Project_Presentation.md

  # Initial Idea

- Implements Block Decomposition of an image
+ ## Implements Block Decomposition of an image

  # How to do?

- We analyzed different algorithms, we found some solutions:
+ ## We analyzed different algorithms, we found some solutions:

- -QuadTree Decomposition
+ * QuadTree Decomposition
- -Other Algorithm (we'll modify this raw, next) -Mosaic
+ * Other Algorithm (we'll modify this raw, next)
+ * Mosaic

 - - -